 Penang is the ideal choice for many travelers who want to enjoy the natural scenery of Malaysia.
 Famous beaches on Penang Island always attract a steady stream of tourists throughout the year.
-The beaches in Penang is extremely suitable for swimming and other recreational activities.
+The beaches in Penang are extremely suitable for swimming and other recreational activities.

 Moreover, if you are planning to go swimming in Malaysia, the beautiful beaches in Penang are where you cannot miss.
 Going to the beaches here, you can enjoy swimming and participate in many fun activities, as well as festivals held annually.
 Here are some suggestions to help you choose the beach in Penang for swimming.

 Situated along the northern coast of Penang Island, Batu Ferringhi is a suburb of George Town in Penang, Malaysia.
 Batu Ferringhi Beach, considered one of Penang’s most popular destinations, seems to rank behind Georgetown.
 The highlight of this tourist attraction is the stretched, soft winding beach, smooth white sand beach along a winding road called Jalan Batu Ferringhi.